 Disabling Read Aloud in Outlook

-This one’s easy: to disable Read Aloud in Outlook, simply go to File > Options > Ease of Access and clear the Show Read Aloud checkbox.
+To disable Read Aloud in Outlook, go to File > Options > Ease of Access and clear the Show Read Aloud checkbox.

 That’s it.
 By doing so, not only will the Read Aloud icon disappear from the program’s ribbon, but the feature itself will not be triggered by the keyboard shortcut as well.